hanlizhang/first-move/docs/MOBILE_V1_HANDOFF.md

 - Continuous sync remains feature-gated for controlled rollout.
 Its migration is remotely applied and core task/habit convergence is manually verified; the documented smoke tests remain pending.
 - Guest data, immutable IndexedDB backups, Web runtime metadata, the Mobile AsyncStorage retry queue, transient planning drafts, local First Move templates, toothbrush image previews, and development-only controls remain device-local by design.
 - Toothbrush photos are transient only; they are never synchronized or stored.
-- RevenueCat, subscription UI/SDKs/webhooks, server AI quota/entitlement enforcement, region allowlisting, production AI access control, Mobile Today/Cat release polish, true-device testing, and store release work remain deferred.
+- RevenueCat, subscription UI/SDKs/webhooks, server AI quota/entitlement enforcement, region allowlisting, production AI access control, Mobile Trends/Calendar history parity, Cat interaction/store work, Mobile release UI polish, true-device testing, and store release work remain deferred.
 - Current optional live AI routes are server-side and user-initiated, with mock/manual fallback and no automatic retries, but they are not the designed authenticated paid-AI gateway.
 - The architecture documents describe a more complete B5 conflict/outbox design than the implemented MVP.